FrancisYu2020/Distributed_ML_System/README.md

-# MP4-hangy6-tian23 IDunno, a Distributed Learning Cluster
+# IDunno, a Distributed Machine Learning Cluster

 ## Description
 We build on top of our previous implementation of swim-like ping ack failure detector and HDFS-like Simple Distributed File System (SDFS) to implement the distributed learning cluster, Illinois DNNs (IDunno).
 This Machine Learning platform provides training and inference features for a neural network or multiple networks simultaneously.
 You can implement your own network, train and do inference on IDunno.
 You can also skip the training phase by load pre-trained models and start model serving.